thomasabishop/100-days-of-code/log.md

   - Whether I _need_ to use the Node debugger (and thus learn a lot more about using Node) or whether I can get by with built-in debugger within VS Code, without Node.
   - Debugging accross platforms, i.e using Chrome Dev Tools as well
   - What the various things mean within the debugging interface.

+### Day 97: Sunday 5 January 2020

+- Continued on notes on debugging.